cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 ~~~~
 {: #kelem title="Key Elements of Digital Twin Network" artwork-align="center"}

+  Data:
-  Data:  A digital twin network should maintain historical data and/or
+  :  A digital twin network should maintain historical data and/or
   real time data (configuration data, operational state data,
   topology data, trace data, metric data, process data, etc.) about
   its real-world twin (i.e. real network) that are required by the
   models to represent and understand the states and behaviors of the
   real-world twin.

-  The data is characterized as the single source of "truth" and
+  : The data is characterized as the single source of "truth" and
   populated in the data repository, which provides timely and
   accurate data service support for building various models.

+  Models:
-  Models:  Techniques that involve collecting data from one or more
+  :  Techniques that involve collecting data from one or more
   sources in the real-world twin and developing a comprehensive
-  representation of the data (e.g., system, entity, process) using
+  representation of the data (e.g., system, entity, or process) using
   specific models.
 These models are used as emulation and diagnosis
   basis to provide dynamics and elements on how the live real
   network operates and generates reasoning data utilized for
   decision-making.

-  Various models such as service models, data models, dataset
+  : Various models such as service models, data models, dataset
   models, or knowledge graph can be used to represent the real
   network assets and, then, instantiated to serve various network
   applications.

-  Interfaces:  Standardized interfaces can ensure the interoperability
+  Interfaces:  Standardized interfaces ensure the interoperability
   of digital twin network.
 There are two major types of interfaces:

   *  The interface between the digital twin network platform and the